Jeju Province: Transportation

 Jeju City is the principal transportation center for Jeju Province.
 It is home to the island's sole airport, Jeju International Airport; the Jeju-Seoul route is the world's busiest airline route.

 The island is served by Jeju International Airport in Jeju City.
 The Seoul–Jeju City air route is by a significant margin the world's busiest, with around 13,400,000 passengers flown between the two cities in 2017.
 Other cities that have flights to Jeju are Daegu, Busan, Gunsan and Gwangju.

 The port of Jeju is the largest on the island, serving the great majority of passenger, cargo, and fishing vessels.
 Jeju is also accessible from Busan by ferry.
 The travel time is between 3 and 12 hours.

 The island has a public bus system, but there are no railways on the island.

 A rail tunnel to the island, linking it to the Korea Train Express network has been proposed but is currently on hold due to cost concerns and local opposition in Jeju, who are aware of an eventual loss of their indigenous traits.

+The Jeju Undersea Tunnel has an estimated cost of 14.6 trillion South Korean won (11.2 billion US dollars), and the proposed 73 km tunnel is projected to take 11 years to complete.

+On Jeju Island, the public bus system (which is equipped with free WiFi) is organised by colours: red, green, and blue.
+Firstly, the red buses are express buses, which are numbered in the 100s and link up the four cardinal points of the island.
+They only service key points, such as transit centres and popular tourist attractions.

+Secondly, the blue buses are city and intercity buses, which are numbered in the 200s, 300s, and 500s.

+Finally, the green buses, which are known as ‘village buses’ have shorter routes across villages and towns, and travel less frequently compared to the other buses, as well as on smaller roads.
+These buses are numbered in the 400s, 600s, and 700s.

+Additionally, there are also airport limousine buses on the island, which are large buses with a compartment for luggage that travel between the airport and Seogwipo with few stops in between.

 In 2019, Jeju Special Self-Governing Province announced the launching of a service focused on public transportation mobile IOT.